Mstr0A/Kobalt/README.md

 ```

 Replace `YOUR_TOKEN` and `YOUR_ID` with your actual bot token and discord account ID, and adjust the prefix as desired.

 ---

-## Features

-- **Simple Yet Powerful**: Easily create Discord bots with a clean and intuitive syntax, combining the power of JDA and
-  the simplicity you love.
-- **Inspired by the Best**: Annotation-based command system inspired by the
-  popular [discord.py](https://github.com/Rapptz/discord.py), making command creation effortless.
-- **Event-Driven Framework**: Seamlessly respond to real-time events and interactions with an efficient and reliable
-  system.
-- **Fully Customizable**: Tailor your bot's behavior, commands, and settings to your liking with flexible options.
-- **Smart Error Handling**: Gracefully manage errors to keep your bot running smoothly without interruptions.
-- **Scalable and Modular**: Designed to grow with your bot, whether you're adding new features or scaling up.
-- **Modern Slash Commands**: Full support for Discord's slash commands, providing a sleek and interactive user
-  experience.
-- **Developer Tools Built-In**: Includes advanced logging and utilities to streamline your development process.

----